AradPilevarJavid/ccp_tree/README.md

 ## Roadmap(TODO)
 some of these are already partly done.
 - [x] Release on AUR
-- [ ] make updating easy. when i run the project it must autoupdate(I'm still not sure about this one)
+- [ ] make updating easy. when i run the project it must auto-update(I'm still not sure about this one)
 - [x] add an option that can limit the length of the content.(Sometimes the files are larger than the max input for an ai.)
 - [ ] implement a complete tokenizer instead of the current estimate_tokens function(4 chars = 1 token).
 - [ ] generate a manual page.(Or a more complete help)
-- [ ] be able to point out a specific file to not include
+- [x] be able to point out a specific file to not include
-- [ ] Add project statistics (files, directories, lines, size)
+- [x] Add project statistics (files, directories, lines, size)
-- [ ] Estimate LLM token count for generated output
+- [x] Estimate LLM token count for generated output
 - [ ] Support XML output format
 - [ ] Add configuration file support (`.ccprc` / `ccp.toml`)
 - [ ] Detect and warn about potential secrets before exporting
 - [ ] Support scanning remote Git repositories without cloning manually -> I'm not fully sure if this is a great idea but I might end up making it:)
 - [ ] Add Git metadata (branch, commit hash, remote URL) to snapshots
 - [ ] Support multiple output formats (`markdown`, `xml`, `json`, `raw`) -> ccp already supports markdown and raw
-- [ ] Add summary section to snapshots (statistics + token count)
 - [ ] Improve binary file handling with MIME-type detection
 - [ ] Add more built‑in templates (Rust, React, Go)
-- [ ] Handel files that are too larg (more than 1048576 bytes)
+- [ ] Handle files that are too large (more than 1048576 bytes)
 - [ ] Better binary‑file detection and handeling (checksums)
 - [ ] Have the name of the project directory when printing the structure (minor change)
-- [ ] handel files like gifs
+- [ ] handle files like gifs

 ## License 📜